Gianfranco Zola: Style of play

 Zola swings in a corner kick for the Rest of the World XI at Soccer Aid 2006.

 During his playing career, Zola was primarily used as a supporting striker or as a playmaking attacking midfielder, due to his ability to create chances and provide assists for teammates; he was also deployed as a winger (although this was not his favoured position, as he did not excel in this role) or even as a striker on occasion.

-A creative, technically gifted and selfless right-footed team player, Zola was renowned for his ball control, his skilful dribbling ability, vision, and passing ability with either foot, as well as his tactical intelligence, ability to read the game and eye for goal.
-Although he was not physically imposing, his small stature and low centre of gravity gave him good balance and allowed him to be extremely quick and agile, which, along with his acceleration, speed, and ball skills, enabled him to change direction with the ball very quickly in tight spaces, and allowed him to beat defenders with feints in one on one situations.
+Zola was renowned for his ball control, his dribbling ability, vision, and passing ability with either foot, as well as his tactical intelligence, ability to read the game and eye for goal.
+According to his teammates, Zola's small stature and low centre of gravity gave him good balance and allowed him to be extremely quick and agile, which, along with his acceleration, speed, and ball skills, enabled him to change direction with the ball very quickly in tight spaces, and allowed him to beat defenders with feints in one on one situations.

 Zola was also a penalty kick and set piece specialist, who was particularly renowned for his accuracy at bending direct free-kicks.
 In addition to his playing ability, Zola also stood out for his tenacity and work rate throughout his career, as well as his professionalism and fair–play.
 However, he was also known to be inconsistent on occasion, although he drew praise from managers and teammates for his ability to be decisive even when he was not at his best, and from pundits for his performances in big games.
 Due to his creativity, stature, and skill, Zola was given the nickname "Magic box" while playing at Chelsea.